Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 TUESDAY SEP 5

-The first time for at least 3 months we had our sleep disturbed by several
+The first time for at least 3 months had our sleep disturbed by several

-flights of bombers and by the AA guns at the bridge.
+flight of bombers and by the AA Guns at the bridge.
 The temperature is very hot

 again both by day and night.
 There are now few clouds to protect us from the sun.